New Mom, you need to TREAT YOSELF. Yep I said it.

 3) If you think you turned out alright then that should be reassurance that they know this drill.
 (If you turned out terribly then we may need to have a longer conversation.)
 And almost no one’s going to be as invested in the welfare of your baby as your own parent.
 Not even just because it’s their baby’s baby, but because it’s also their Grand.
 Mama Bear instinct & ferocity is real.
 You know who else has that?
 A Grand Bear.

 Everything is a short stage.
 Sometimes you’re glad it’s short and sometimes you’re sad it’s short.
 When you’re struggling and your baby is up all night for a week straight, the next week he might be sleeping through the night.
 Wanting to be constantly held one week, feeling completely independent the next.
 Fussing because teeth are coming in one week, the next week you’re staring at her adorable toothy grin.
-It goes fast.
+Your house might be messy & there might be hand prints everywhere today, but soon enough that will change.
+And you’ll miss it.

 Too fast.The hard moments can seem slow and the easy amazing moments can seem fast.
 It's bittersweet and heartbreaking and fantastic at the same time.Click To Tweet